 2. What happened when you evaluated the moveRight variable (the second line)?
 Did you notice anything?
 Try evaluating the first line again.
 If you did not notice anything, try evaluating the expression a few more times.
 What do you notice?

-3. The expression in the first line of Step 1 will move your EllipseMorph to the right and then assign your EllipseMorph object (which is the variable b) to the moveRight variable.
+3. The expression in the first line of Step 1 will move your EllipseMorph to the right and then assign your EllipseMorph object (the variable b) to the moveRight variable.
 This is not exactly what we are looking for.
-We are wanting something that will run when evaluated.
+We are wanting a variable that can run when evaluated.

 4. Let’s try something different.
 Change the expression that you typed in Step 1 to look like the line below and then “do it”: